 Because all Investment Fund monies are state dollars, all purchases using these funds, including travel reimbursement, must follow state purchasing rules and regulations and must constitute valid state purchases.

-- All purchases must be made through the standard purchasing and procurement process established at the College.
+- All purchases must be made through the standard purchasing and procurement process established at the University.

 - For questions regarding the appropriate use of state funds and appropriate purchasing procedures, please contact Procurement and Payment Services at (585) 395-2351.